Want to sell Showit templates but don’t where to start?

 How to Become a Showit Designer

-Step #1 Research other Showit template shops
+Step #1 Research existing Showit template shops

-If you’ve seen one Showit template you *might* have seen them all. <<< There are a LOT of great web designers out there who create amazing Showit templates—BUT there’s still a lot of overlap in the market.
+If you’ve seen one Showit template you *might* have seen them all. <<< There are a LOT of great website designers out there who create amazing Showit templates—BUT there’s still a lot of overlap in the market.
 It’s VERY common to find Showit templates that kind of look the same.
 A large portion of the Showit templates available are made just for wedding photographers.

-Bottom line: you’ve gotta figure out how you can stand out so that your Showit templates don’t blend in with the rest of your designer peers. <<< Basically you’ve gotta find a niche to serve.
+Bottom line: you’ve gotta figure out how you can stand out so that your Showit templates don’t blend in with the rest of your Showit designer peers. <<< Basically you need to find a niche to serve.

 How to Find a Niche for Your Business